Capsica: Mount Artho

 My guess is, Artho will be a spiritual retreat--a place to disorient yourself, see the world from a new perspective--on the ground yet high up, simultaneously.
 After all, great solitary peaks around Terra acquire that function: from Kailas, Sinai, or Adam's Peak to Fuji and Shasta--all are the abode of spirits or gods and places to seek visions, despite the utterly diverse cultures at their feet.

-So I suspect Capsicans will come to Artho.
+So I suspect Capsicans will climb Artho in summer and fall.
 You'll fly up until you can't grab air, climb the rest of the way, and sleep shivering in the summit-rim's stratospheric cold (20°C/68°F!) and dangerously thin air (0.8 atmosphere!
-Like Earth a mile up)...
+Like Earth a mile up), with snowpatches to gawk at (but not touch; instant frostburn).
 In that unCapsican, downright Earthly environment, oxygen-starved, exhausted, you may well dream life-changing visions.

 Artho will be a holy place.